-John Greening is a poet, critic and editor who has spent much of his life teaching adults and young people — in Scotland, in the USA, but chiefly in Cambridgeshire.
-Two years as a volunteer in Upper Egypt led to his first collection, Westerners, and there have been over a dozen others, including Hunts: poems 1979–2009 and most recently To the War Poets (Carcanet).
-He has edited a new edition of Edmund Blunden’s First World War memoir Undertones of War (OUP, 2015) and a major poetry anthology, Accompanied Voices: poets on composers from Thomas Tallis to Arvo Pärt (Boydell, 2015).
-Music is one of his preoccupations (he worked for a while at BBC Radio 3) and a song-cycle based on his poems was performed by the Dunedin Consort at Wigmore Hall.
-A reviewer of poetry for the TLS since the mid-1990s, John has published critical guides to Elizabethan love poets, Yeats, Hardy, Edward Thomas, Ted Hughes and poets of the First World War.
-His Poetry Masterclass emerged from creative writing workshops he ran in Cornwall.
-He is currently collaborating with Penelope Shuttle on a book about Hounslow Heath.
-He has also written plays including one about the Lindbergh kidnap (staged in Asheville, USA), and a modern masque composed for the fellows at Hawthornden Castle when he was a writer-in-residence there.
-Among other awards, John Greening has won the Bridport and the TLS prizes, and in 2008 a Cholmondeley Award for services to poetry.
+John Greening is a poet, critic and editor who has spent much of his life teaching adults and young people — in Scotland, the USA, and Cambridgeshire.
+Two years as a volunteer in Upper Egypt led to his first collection, Westerners and in 2017 to his memoir, Threading a Dream.
+Subsequent books include Hunts: Poems 1979–2009, To the War Poets (Carcanet, 2013 — a further collection is due in 2019), a new edition of Edmund Blunden’s Undertones of War (OUP, 2015), the Selected Poems of Geoffrey Grigson (Greenwich Exchange, 2017) and poetry anthologies as diverse as Accompanied Voices: Poets on Composers and Ten Poems about Sheds.
+Music is one of his preoccupations (he worked at BBC Radio 3): a song-cycle of his poems was performed at Wigmore Hall and he is collaborating with baritone Roderick Williams on his Schubert Project.
+Frequently invited to judge competitions and awards such as the Eric Gregory and for twenty years a TLS reviewer of poetry, John Greening has published several critical guides (on Elizabethan poets, Yeats, Hardy, Edward Thomas, Ted Hughes and WW1 Poetry).
+His Poetry Masterclass emerged from creative writing workshops he ran in Cornwall (he has tutored for Arvon and the Poetry School) and he recently collaborated with Penelope Shuttle on a book of Heathrow poems, Heath.
+His plays include one about the Lindbergh kidnap (staged in Asheville, USA), and a modern masque composed for Hawthornden Fellows.
+John Greening has won the Bridport and the TLS prizes, and in 2008 a Cholmondeley Award.